lizmat/Perl-module-to-Raku-porting-guide/README.md

-# P5-modules-to-P6-porting-guide
+# Perl-module-to-Raku-porting-guide
-Porting Guide for porting Pumpkin Perl 5 Modules to Rakudo Perl 6
+Porting Guide for porting Perl Modules to Raku

 # while loops with list assignment